 2. Camping Vliegenbos

 Amsterdam camping site Vliegenbos is open from April until the end of September.
 The Camping site of Vliegenbos is located in a large park.
 The camping site is surrounded by trees.
 There is a roofed pick nick area and camp fires are allowed.
-The camping ground is located across the IJ-water n Amsterdam Noord.
-(Amsterdam North).
-Amsterdam Noord is mainly residential area with mostly social housing.
-There is a weekly market, but not many restaurants or interesting cafés.
+The camping ground is located across the IJ-water in Amsterdam Noord.

 Transport to the city centre